Spring 2022 Courses

 Core: Diversity/Domestic, Core: Diversity/Global, SFS/IHIS Core, SFS/RCST Middle East, College/THEO X-listed Course, X-List: JCIV

-This course will address the question of what “mysticism” is—how it differs from “normative” religious experience—and therefore how Jewish, Christian and Muslim mysticism differ from (and are rooted in) normative Judaism, Christianity and Islam.
-It will also address the question of how Jewish, Christian and Muslim mysticism differ from and share common ground with each other.
+This course will address the question of what “mysticism” is—how it differs from “normative” religious experience—and therefore how Jewish, Christian, and Muslim mysticism differ from (and are rooted in) normative Judaism, Christianity, and Islam.
+It will also address the question of how Jewish, Christian, and Muslim mysticism differs from and share common ground with each other.
 The course will follow a two-fold path.
-One will be conceptual: we will be constantly asking how what we are reading, talking and thinking about is specific or not specific to what Jewish or Christian or Muslim mysticism is.
+One will be conceptual: we will be constantly asking how what we are reading, talking, and thinking about is specific or not specific to what Jewish or Christian, or Muslim mysticism is.
 The other will be historical: all three mystical traditions undergo centuries of development and part of grasping them is seeing how they change even as they remain consistently focused on the same essential issues.
 And those issues, not unique to mysticism or to these three “types” of mysticism, but uniquely addressed by each of them, include: why are we here? what, if anything, created us? for what purpose, if any? how can we know what It/He/She is and wants of us? how can we grasp that Other without losing hold of ourselves?—and so on…

 ITAL 383: Dante’s Afterlife in Popular Culture –– Prof. Francesco Ciabattoni

 The Divine Comedy has been the most successful account of the Christian afterlife for centuries.
 How do such artists as Toni Morrison, Lee Roy Jones (Amiri Baraka), Go Nagai, and Ai Weiwei appropriate and respond to Dante’s thirteenth-century vision of Hell, Purgatory, and Paradise?
 There is only one way to find out…